 We started with a pretty plain room…

-This room gets plenty of bright light.
-It’s a really cozy space and I love the gray walls in here – they are so clean and crisp looking.
 By the way, if you’re wondering, the wall color is Stonington Gray by Benjamin Moore.
-It’s a really a nice mid gray with a slight blue undertone, so it’s best in rooms with warmer light.
+It’s a cool, crisp mid gray with a slight blue undertone, so it’s best in rooms with warmer light.

 The product that we used to get create the wood accent wall is from a company called Stikwood.
-The planks are real reclaimed wood but they are super thin and are applied directly to the wall with a peel and stick backing.
+The planks are real reclaimed wood but they are super thin.
+You apply them directly to the wall with a peel and stick backing.
 They could not be easier to install!

 The color we chose is Reclaimed Weathered Wood White.
-The variation in every piece is beautiful.
-Some pieces are almost all white, some have more gray than others and some have a ton of gray.
+The variation in every piece is breath-taking – some pieces are almost all white, some have more gray than others and some have a ton of gray.